 Exit the editor after making the change with a CTRL O and Enter and CTRL X.

-Now we must create user accounts to be able to create meetings which was the point of all this.
+Now we can create user accounts to be able to create meetings which was the point of all this.
 The following command is an example where I create a scott account.
 Remember to change the domain name and the password to what you want.
 You can execute this command multiple times to create additional users that can create meetings.

 sudo prosodyctl register scott jitsi.scottibyte.com pa55word